Skip to Content

 • 1 pound of lean stewing beef, cut into cubes

-• 14 oz can of diced tomatoes (no added sugar)
+• 14 ounces of diced tomatoes (no added sugar)

 • 8 baby sweet red peppers, sliced